-Challenge yourself to learn more about wine culture in the Iberian peninsula by testing your senses of taste and smell.
+Challenge yourself to learn more about wine culture in Spain by testing your senses of taste and smell.
 Each of the routes that we present to you offer traditions, landscapes and characteristic and singular cultural aspects that derive in a personality of their own.
-Get ready to discover all these nuances with the help of good wines!
+Get ready to discover all these nuances with the help of some good wines!

 Penedés wine route